 Orange County Public Library system operates the Laguna Niguel Library branch off of Crown Valley Parkway.
 Patrons are offered an array of programs for all ages.
 Capistrano Unified School District manages the seven elementary schools and one middle school within the city limits.
 The high school students attend in Dana Point and Aliso Viejo.

 Laguna Niguel offers its residents and local community a dynamic Laguna Niguel Regional Park.
 The lake is one of the most popular fishing lakes in the area and visitors can rent small boats if they prefer not to fish from shore.
 The scenic lake-side trail is ideal for walking the dog, and there is a bridge crossing, trickling stream, and rolling hills of grass.
-The site can be rented for special events such as Area 10, which is often used for weddings.
+Sites can be rented for special events such as Area 10, which is often used for weddings.
 Community organized and personal events such as Maypole are also held here.

 Laguna Niguel History